 Students begin by observing non-verbal communication and developing their skills of interpretation and expression.
 They then move on to develop convincing role-plays using verbal as well as non-verbal elements through exploration of a negotiated theme.
-Other more stylised techniques such as freeze-frames and still image are introduced during the course of the theme.

 Students also develop characterisation skills through writing and performance of simple duologues and play scripts.
 The emphasis is on building convincing interaction between characters and using language and appropriate movement, gesture and facial expression to effectively express a character's feelings and ideas.

-The basic elements of vocal technique including warm-ups, projecting, use of pitch, pause, pace and tone are taught through creative activities.
+The elements of vocal technique including warm-ups, projecting, use of pitch, pause, pace and tone are taught through creative activities.
 Students then move on to performance poetry skills including use of the body and movement to enhance verbal interpretation.